asaphkalala/finalyearproject/README.md

 A modelling tool for the purposes of trying to simulate afro-curly hair using openGL/C++.

 ### Camera Controls
-* Mouse cintrols to scroll and rotate
+* Mouse controls to scroll and rotate camera view

 ### Parameter Controls